Dirk-/NanoBLEFlashPrefs/README.md

 and even reflashing.

 The Arduino boards mentioned above use a nRF52840 microcontroller from Nordic Semiconductor.
 This chip features a very simple file system for flash storage.
-It is used here to store and retrieve an arbitrary struct of preferences of your sketch.
+It is used here to easily store and retrieve an arbitrary struct of preferences of your sketch.

+**Please note:** Starting with version 1.1 of the library, all functions are synchronized.
+Therefore you should remove waiting loops with calls to `operationCompleted()` in your existing code.

 ## Installation